linkmalloc/proudbisayabai.ph/_posts/2026-01-16-irasia-channels-p15-million-to-support-cebu-communities-hit-by-quakes-typhoons.md

 author2: ''
 layout: post
 title: >-
-  irAsia Channels P15 Million to Support Cebu Communities Hit by Quakes, Typhoons
+  AirAsia Channels P15 Million to Support Cebu Communities Hit by Quakes, Typhoons
 description: >-
   Music, lights, and a crowd of more than 40,000 filled SM Seaside Grounds on